Bobby Shmurda: Career

-Shmurda's debut studio album with Epic Records was scheduled for release in 2016 and was going to be produced by Jahlil Beats.
-It was postponed, however, due to his imprisonment.
-In February 2017, he freestyled for rapper Meek Mill and claimed that he was still writing music while in prison.
+Shmurda's debut studio album with Epic Records was scheduled for release in 2016 and was to be produced by Jahlil Beats.
+It was postponed because of his imprisonment.
+In February 2017, Shmurda freestyled for rapper Meek Mill and said he was writing music in prison.
 The following year, he featured on 6ix9ine's single "Stoopid", phoning in his verses over the prison telephone.
 The single peaked at number 25 on the Billboard Hot 100.

-Shmurda made his first concert performance appearance since being released from prison at Rolling Loud Festival in Miami, Florida on Friday, July 23, 2021.
+Shmurda made his first concert performance appearance since being released from prison at Rolling Loud Festival in Miami on July 23, 2021.

 On September 3, 2021, Shmurda released his first single since his release from jail, "No Time for Sleep (Freestyle)".
 On March 27, 2022, after years of conflict with Epic Records, his request for release was approved and finalized.

-Post his Epic release, Shmurda has called hip-hop "very dangerous" to kids and has tried to distance himself from mainstream hip-hop culture.
+Shmurda has called hip-hop "very dangerous" to kids and tried to distance himself from mainstream hip-hop culture.
 He has also expressed disinterest in releasing new music.

 In July 2023, Shmurda announced he had been writing an autobiography.

 In May 2025, Shmurda's Still Alive Tour was canceled shortly before its scheduled start.
 He addressed the cancellation on Instagram, apologizing to fans and attributing the situation to disputes with booking agents Philip Stengel (Halo Touring) and Sergio Patillo (Oakstreet Media), alleging mismanagement and hinting at potential legal action.
-HBooking agent Philip Stengel publicly refuted Shmurda's claims, asserting that the tour was canceled due to low ticket sales, averaging around 10 per city.
+Stengel publicly denied Shmurda's claims and said the tour was canceled due to low ticket sales, averaging around 10 per city.
 Stengel shared data suggesting poor demand, including screenshots of venues where only a handful of tickets, or none, had been sold.
-He emphasized that the issue was not promotion, but lack of audience interest, calling the tour "not viable under any circumstances."
-The 19-date tour had been set to run from May 15 to June 19, with stops in major cities such as Washington, D.C., Los Angeles, Houston, and Boston.
+He emphasized that the issue was not promotion, but lack of audience interest, calling the tour "not viable under any circumstances".
+The 19-date tour had been set to run from May 15 to June 19, with stops in cities such as Washington, D.C., Los Angeles, Houston, and Boston.

+In December 2025, Shmurda was involved in a significant physical altercation with a fan during a nightclub performance in Minnesota.
+During the incident, a bottle was hurled at him and he threw a mic at the fan, with the latter incident recorded on camera.
+No physical injuries were reported.